csautter/oil-price-prediction-lab/README.md

 ````bash
 cp .env.example .env
 ````
-Edit the `.env` file to set your environment variables, such API keys, etc.
+Edit the `.env` file to set your environment variables, such API keys, etc. Create accounts on the respective platforms to obtain the necessary keys.